MEEDOO99/MEEDOO/Rules-(Detailed-Version).md

 ## Some additional guidelines we encourage include:
 - **Post in the correct channel.** Each text channel has a purpose and we require everyone to follow this purpose for organization purposes.
 - **Avoid loud/disruptive sounds in voice.** Yelling, screaming, or playing earrape is prohibited.
-- **Keep fluff in #no-rules.** If you're here to spam and mess around, that's fine- just keep it in the appropriate channels.
+- **Keep fluff in the appropriate channels.** If you're here to spam and mess around, that's fine- just keep it in the appropriate channels.
 We don't want to discourage or get in the way of those looking for genuine discussion.